lifegadget/ui-number-input/README.md

 ## Repo Contribution

 We're open to your creative suggestions but please move past the "idea" stage and send us a PR so we can incorporate your ideas without killing ourselves. :)

+## Dependencies ##

+There are no external Bower dependencies, however, in order to provide reuse to other form components, the `ui-number-input` leverages a few mixins that also used by companion addons (`ui-text-input` as an example of a addon that uses the same addons).
+If just planning on using the component then you don't need to concern yourself with this but if you want to extend this or create a PR this is meant to serve as context:

+- `InputStatusMixin`
+	manages all the functionality around *status* rules and styling.
+This mixin has the following dependencies:

+	- `classNameBindings` - expects to have 'statusClass' and 'statusVisualze' listed in the bindings array
+	- `status`, `statusIsDefault`, `statusVisualize` become reserved names
+- `InputCorrectionMixin`
+	Adds *auto-correction* rules functionality

+	- `defaultCorrectionRules` will be blank unless the implementing component sets this themselves (blank may be the desired state)
+	- `correctionRules` is exposed as a property so that rules can be added by containing view at run time

+- `InputAnimationMixin`
+- `UiEventListenerMixin`

+All of these mixins are currently reside within this addon but will be moved to an external addon dependency in the next release called `ui-form-mixins`.

 ## Licensing